ChickTechRDU/rpi-wordpress-screen/social-media-ticker/python-workshop.md

 Let's use one of those packages, called "requests", that allows us to communicate with other websites, like the blog you're running, in our code.
-In this way, we can write programs that interact with our blog: automating tasks, summarizing posts, even displaying posts screens hooked up to our Raspberry Pis.
+In this way, we can write programs that interact with our blog: automating tasks, summarizing posts, even displaying posts on screens hooked up to our Raspberry Pis.
 The sky is the limit!

 > For full documentation of the "requests" package, see: https://2.python-requests.org/en/master/